-What investments are included under "#2 Other", what is their purpose and do any minimum environmental or social safeguards apply to them?
+What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?

-Binding ESG screenings carried out in accordance with the investment strategy described above are applied to the whole Sub-fund, excluding:
+Binding ESG screenings carried out in accordance with the investment strategy described above are applied to the whole sub-fund, excluding:

 - liquid assets (excluding treasury bills);

 - derivative instruments;

 - collective investment schemes;

-- issuers that do not report sufficient information or are insufficiently covered by ESG research to judge their environmental and/or social characteristics;
+- issuers that do not report sufficient information or are insufficiently covered by ESG research to judge their environmental and/or social characteristics.

-The Sub-fund may invest or hold these types of assets for the purpose of achieving investment objectives, portfolio diversification, liquidity management and risk hedging.
+The sub-fund may invest or hold these types of assets for the purpose of achieving investment objectives, portfolio diversification, liquidity management and risk hedging.